zalbia/restaurant-reservation/README.md

 - Names can only be 1-100 characters long.
 - Local phone numbers are from the Philippines.
-- There can only be up to 8 guests per reservation per group reservation policy.
+- There can be only be 1-8 guests per reservation.
 - All dates and times are local.
 - There isn't a definite limit to the total number of reservations booked for a restaurant.
 - Restaurant is open 24/7. 😱
 - Upcoming reservations are viewed from earliest to latest.
+- Names, phone numbers, and emails can be duplicated.
+- Guests (identified by guest ID) can only have one reservation for an exact 🤔 date time.

 ## Nice to have